dimkauzh/codecrafty/README.md

 🧩 Super Extensible: codecrafty provides a framework that allows you to add your own twists, extensions, and surprises! 🧠💡

-🚀 Blazing Fast: Harness the power of C++ and SFML for a seamless coding experience. ⚡️💻
+🚀 Blazing Fast: Harness the power of C++ and raylib for a seamless coding experience. ⚡️💻

 🌈 Aesthetically Quirky: Embrace the weirdness of codecrafty's design issues for a one-of-a-kind coding journey! 🎨😄